AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/context-data-variables.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Supported names and characters </p> </td>
    <td colname="col2"> <p>Context data variable names can contain only alphanumeric characters, underscores and dots.
 Any additional characters are stripped out.
 Context cata variables do not have a numeric designation.
-Rather, they are named. </p> <p>For example, the context data variable <span class="codeph"> login_page-home </span> automatically becomes <span class="codeph"> login_pagehome </span>.
-All data sent to the <span class="codeph"> login_page-home </span> variable is allocated under <span class="codeph"> login_pagehome </span>. </p> </td>
+Rather, they are named. </p> <p>For example, the context data variable <code> login_page-home </code> automatically becomes <code> login_pagehome </code>.
+All data sent to the <code> login_page-home </code> variable is allocated under <code> login_pagehome </code>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Namespace </p> </td>
    <td colname="col2"> <p>A good practice is to prefix your variables with your company name, site name, or a similar value to make sure the name is unique across your report suite. </p> <p>Context data variables can be named similar to other JavaScript variables.
-Be aware that the namespace <span class="codeph"> a.* </span> is reserved for use by Adobe products in context variable names.
-For example, the AppMeasurement Library for iOS uses <span class="codeph"> a.InstallEvent </span> to measure application installations. </p> </td>
+Be aware that the namespace <code> a.* </code> is reserved for use by Adobe products in context variable names.
+For example, the AppMeasurement Library for iOS uses <code> a.InstallEvent </code> to measure application installations. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>URL Limits for Internet Explorer </p> </td>